25 Best Email Marketing Tips To Power Up Your Strategy

 More on the layout, you can take advantage of email service providers offering matching landing pages and email newsletter layouts.
 For instance, a landing page editor like Moosend’s allows users to choose designs that correspond to their newsletter templates.

 If you’re already using the platform, you can check all landing pages templates to find those that match the newsletter designs you might be using.
-If not, you can sign up for a Moosend account and upgrade to a paid plan to check them out!
+If not, you can sign up for a Moosend account to try them out and upgrade to a paid plan to create more!

 20. Embrace RSS Campaigns

 RSS campaigns are automated messages that are sent to subscribers every time new content appears on your blog.

 These emails are perfect for increasing your organic traffic (and SEO efforts) by promoting them directly to your audience.
 To create these email campaigns, you need to set them up through your email marketing software by selecting the RSS type and adding a feed URL.

 RSS campaigns are an efficient tool to promote engagement with your content and give your audience the latest updates without searching through your website!